cfengine/documentation/guide/language-concepts/normal-ordering.markdown

-In order to support dynamic inputs and make sure all needed classes and variables are determined before they are needed in normal evaluation, pre-evaluation takes place immeadiately before policy evaluation.
+In order to support dynamic inputs and make sure all needed classes and variables are determined before they are needed in normal evaluation, pre-evaluation takes place immediately before policy evaluation.

 In pre-evaluation files are loaded based on ordering in body common control (first) and body file control (after body common control).
 This means that files